getAlby/lightning-publisher-wordpress/readme.txt

 **Use Case Examples:**
-- Accept donations / Value 4 Valye payments from your visitors
+- Accept donations / Value 4 Value payments from your visitors
 - Monetize any digital content on your website: Articles, pages, file, videos, music, podcasts
 - Receive payments (boosts and boostagrams) from podcasting apps via the Podcasting 2.0 `podcast:value` RSS standard
-- Integrate payments with your website functionaly
+- Integrate payments with your website functionality
 - many more